 BioComputing Researches enjoy exclusive access to 192 cores provided by the bio queue that automatically sends jobs to the main investor queue once the bio queue is full.

 Large memory servers are available in the bigmem queue and contain from 500Gb to 1Tb of RAM.

 To ease the burden of setting up, administering, and maintaining a robust computing environment for the multitude of the applications used by biological researchers we implemented an environmental modules system based on lmod software at UFRC.
-Please read documentation on using software via modules at UFRC or peruse the currently much more extensive documentation written by the written by the lmod author.
+Please read documentation on using software via modules at UFRC or peruse the currently much more extensive documentation written by the lmod author.